Smriti Irani's daughter running 'illegal' bar in Goa, PM Modi should sack her: Cong | Politics

 Smriti Irani's daughter running 'illegal' bar in Goa, PM Modi should sack her: Cong

-The Congress on Saturday demanded that Prime Minister Narendra Modi should sack Union Minister Smriti Irani, alleging that an illegal bar was being run in Goa by her daughter, a charge rejected by her.
+The Congress on Saturday demanded that Prime Minister Narendra Modi should sack Union Minister Smriti Irani, alleging that an illegal bar was being run in Goa by her daughter, who rejected the charge.

 - Country: